Hello! I’m Paige Zaferiou (zah-FAIRY-oo), an eclectic shamanic artist.

 In 2015 I experienced the first wave of shaman sickness that initiated me into my shaman-hood.
 I wish I had a better word to use than “shaman” but for the moment, it’s the best I’ve got.
-This word, as I understand it, means “one who has been initiated by a death or madness experience and is now able to travel to the spirit world and perform deep healing work in the spirit world for both the living and the dead, and does so in service of their local and global community.”
+This word, as I understand it, means “one who has been fundamentally changed by a near-death or madness experience and is now able to travel to the spirit world and perform deep healing work in the spirit world for both the living and the dead, and does so in service of their local and global community.”

 I value my shamanic experiences.
 I value those who came before me who enable me to be here, do this work, and do it for the benefit of others.
 I value adventures and adventurers, helpers, the dead, the living, our allies of the physical and spirit worlds, and the importance of living a magical life.

 A magical life is one that practices right relationship with ourselves, our bodies, our communities, our allies, and our land.

 Here’s a little bit more about me:

 - I’m a published author and illustrator.

 - I’m an Aries with Taurus rising and a Gemini Moon.